 Stari Most Bridge

 The original Stari Most (Old Bridge) was built in 1566 by the Ottoman architect Mimar Hayruddin, commissioned by Suleiman the Magnificent.
-It spanned the Neretva River in a single arch of locally quarried tenelija limestone and stood for 427 years.
-Croatian forces destroyed it with tank fire in November 1993.
-The reconstruction, completed in 2004 using the same stone quarried from the same source and the same Ottoman construction techniques, was declared a UNESCO World Heritage Site the same year it reopened.
+It spanned the Neretva River in a single elegant arch of locally quarried tenelija limestone and stood for 427 years.
+Croatian forces destroyed it with tank fire in November 1993 during the Bosnian War.
+It collapsed into the river in sections.
+The reconstruction, completed in 2004 using stone quarried from the same source and the same traditional Ottoman construction techniques documented during the original, was declared a UNESCO World Heritage Site in the same year it reopened.
+The new bridge is, as precisely as anyone could achieve, the old bridge.

-The bridge is 29 metres long, rises 21 metres above the river at its highest point, and has a surface deliberately made smooth rather than textured — a consequence of the Ottoman construction method that polished the stone.
-It is genuinely slippery when wet or when foot traffic is at its heaviest.
-The approach from the old town on either side involves cobblestones polished equally smooth by centuries of use.
+The bridge is 29 metres long, rises 21 metres above the Neretva at its apex, and has a surface that is deliberately smooth – a consequence of the Ottoman construction method that polished the stone.
+It is genuinely slippery when wet or when foot traffic is heavy.
+The cobblestones on the approach from both sides of the old town are equally smooth from centuries of use.

 The Divers